JEREMIAHLAWAL/JEREMIAHLAWAL/README.md

-## 👋 Hi, I'm Jeremiah
+## Hi, I'm Jeremiah

-I'm a Computer Science student at Cleveland State University with an interest in software engineering, AI, and robotics.
+I'm a Computer Science student at Cleveland State University (graduating Dec 2027) focused on systems programming, AI agents, and low-level development.
+I also work as a Teaching Assistant for Assembly and peer teacher for Calculus.

-Right now, I'm focused on:
-- Strengthening my core CS foundations
-- Building small, meaningful projects
-- Learning how real systems are designed and scaled

-### 🛠️ Languages & Tools
-- Python
-- Java
+### What I'm working on
+- **AI & Automation:** Building autonomous agent workflows and local server pipelines on Raspberry Pi / Linux.
+- **Systems & Core CS:** Writing low-level software in C/Assembly and building full-stack apps with Python and Java.
+- **Projects:** Developing TRAYNE and experimenting with hardware-software integrations.

+### Tech stack
-- Git / GitHub
+- **Languages:** Python, Java, C / Assembly, SQL
-- IntelliJ IDEA

-### 📌 Current Goals
-- Build 2–3 solid projects for Summer 2026 internships
-- Improve problem-solving and system thinking
-- Learn how software connects to real-world products

-Thanks for stopping by 🙂
+- **Tools & Systems:** Linux / Bash, Git, Raspberry Pi, Docker

+Looking for Summer 2027 software engineering, data, and AI/ML internships.